davidjosearaujo/re-android-reversing/docs/Report.md

 }
 ```

-If we take a look again at the flowchart previously displayed and again follow it to _travisscot.showNewInstallDialog2_ to show a dialog informing the user if the installation is still taking place, but in here it also connects what appears to be a download status callback to a pending _Intent_ from the _PartPreviewActivity_ and sets the _Action_ to _"com.tragisoap.fileexplorerpdfviewer.SESSION_API_PACKAGE_INSTALLED"_.
+If we revisit the flowchart previously displayed and follow it again to _travisscot.showNewInstallDialog2_ to display a dialog informing the user if the installation is still ongoing, we notice that it also links what seems to be a download status callback to a pending _Intent_ from the _PartPreviewActivity_ and sets the _Action_ to _"com.tragisoap.fileexplorerpdfviewer.SESSION_API_PACKAGE_INSTALLED"_.

-Now, this is were things complicate.
-As of the timing of writing this report, we are still missing the link that results in the calling of _PartPreviewActivity.onResume()_.
-However, we can clearly see that this in turn calls the _travisscot.getName()_ method.
+Now, this is where things become complicated.
+As of the time of writing this report, we are still missing the link that leads to the calling of _PartPreviewActivity.onResume()_.
+However, we can clearly see that this, in turn, calls the _travisscot.getName()_ method.

 ```java
 public static void getName(Context context) {